gitmachtl/scripts/cardano/mainnet/README.md

 You need the cardano-cli on the Offline-Machine, same version as on the Online-Machine!
 You don't need the cardano-node, because you will never be online with that Machine!

 You should keep your directory structure the same on both Machines.

+The scripts need a few other helper tools: **curl, bc, xxd** and **jq**.
+To get them onto the Offline-Machine you can do the following:

+**Online-Machine:**

+1. Make a temporary directory, change into that directory and run the following command:<br> ```sudo apt-get update && sudo apt-get download bc xxd jq curl```

+:floppy_disk: Transfer the *.deb files from that directory to the Offline-Machine.

+**Offline-Machine:**

+1. Make a temporary directory, copy in the *.deb files from the Online-Machine and run the following command:<br>```sudo dpkg -i *.deb```

+Done, you have successfully installed the few little tools now on your Offline-Machine. :smiley:

 </details>

 <details>